Lost-Outpost/Telsera/README.md

 4. Select the created folder in step 1 as your installation folder.
 5. Select the created folder in step 2 as your downloads folder.
 6. Click the Go/Begin button and wait for Wabbajack to finish.

+## Using MO2

-7. Once Wabbajack is finished, go into the folder where you installed Redoran.
+1. Once Wabbajack is finished, go into the folder where you installed Redoran.
 You'll see an executable called ModOrganizer.exe.
 Launch it to get to the next step.

 ![Image 0](https://i.imgur.com/cI76urH.png)

-8. Once the program opens, look to the top right section and you should see a button that says Run.
+2. Once the program opens, look to the top right section and you should see a button that says Run.

 ![Image 0.5](https://i.imgur.com/zAXelVv.png)

-9. Click that and you'll be set to play!
+3. Click that and you'll be set to play!
 Do not click on the Unlock button that pops up once the game is running.
 It may take a while to open, so please be patient.

 ### Problems with Wabbajack